Gluten-Free Ricotta Cake with Almond Flour

 • Sugar: white granulated sugar.

-• Ricotta: whole milk ricotta cheese for the best flavor.
+• Ricotta: whole milk ricotta for the best flavor and consistency.

 Top view of almond ricotta cake ingredients on a white surface.

-Beat the eggs, ricotta, cream cheese, lemon zest (optional), and vanilla extract in a medium bowl until smooth.
+In another bowl, beat the eggs, ricotta, cream cheese, lemon zest (optional), and vanilla extract until smooth.

-Bake for 50 minutes or until golden brown and a tester inserted into the center comes out clean.
-Let cool before removing.
+Pour the batter into the prepared pan and smooth the top.
+Bake for about 50 minutes, or until the cake is golden brown and a cake tester inserted into the center comes out clean.

 Top view of ricotta cake on a white plate without topping.